 As it stands, however, people have built roads in their hearts, veritable highways that have gotten too packed down by the busyness of life, by the high-falootin’ claims of science, and by the cynicism and arrogance of the age.
 We’ve met these people and a few of them have been publishing best-selling books of late to sneer at the very idea of God, religion, faith.
 The seed of the gospel can just bounce off such a hard heart.
 Maybe a bird of the air will eat it.
 Maybe the seed will get smushed under the tires of whatever vehicle whizzes through that heart next.
 But it won’t grow.
 Not in this life anyway.

 Others are not that bad off but they have nevertheless been made fiercely shallow by a get-rich-quick, instant gratification culture of indulgence and fads.
-They’ve been trained by the media to always be on the lookout for products touted as “New and Improved” and have come to believe that the next best thing to come along is always just around the corner and it will be theirs for the snagging.
+They have been trained by the media to always be on the lookout for products touted as “New and Improved” and have come to believe that the next best thing to come along is always just around the corner and it will be theirs for the snagging.
 Sometimes the seed of the gospel shoots up like a fast-growing kudzu in people’s hearts but then withers just as quickly when the shallow, me-first craving for novelty once more takes over.

 Still other hearts—and we’ve met these people, too—are just plain busy and crowded.
 These hearts are neither calloused nor shallow.
 In fact, there is some real depth to them.
 Lots of stuff grows here.
 But in the end, it’s too much.
 The seed of the gospel comes in and sprouts just fine but faces stiff competition for light and warmth and nutrients.
 Because just over there the plants of commerce and business are growing.
-Concerns about the 401k fund, the Roth IRA, the kids’ college funds, and the growth of their stock market portfolio absorb a lot of nutrients from the soil of the heart (isn’t it interesting how financial firms in their advertising always use the horticultural images of growth?).
+Concerns about the 401k fund, the Roth IRA, the kids’ college funds, and the growth of their stock market portfolio absorb a lot of nutrients from the soil of the heart (isn’t it interesting how financial firms in their advertising always use the horticultural images of growth?)
 And also in the garden of this heart are the plants of community involvement, of the PTA at school, of politics and social justice and ecological activism and . . . and it’s all good stuff (or a lot of it is) but it sure makes one busy.
 And so when the pastor calls looking to recruit some new elders and deacons for the church, well, what can one say?
 “Sorry, pastor, but I just don’t have time for everything.”
 (A funny reply seeing as, faith tells us, the Gospel IS everything . . .)

 There is, of course, that fourth and final heart/soil and the seed of the gospel does splendidly well there, thanks be to God (literally).
 Because given the apparently long odds for gospel success, you have to assume that the hearts whose soil is deep, wide, and unencumbered with other things is a field cleared by the Holy Spirit himself.
 Only the power of Almighty God could overcome the obstacles thrown up by this world: the obstacles of cynicism and despair, of media hype and incessant novelty, of sheer busyness and greed.